WE Day Connect returns May 16!

 This is service-learning at its most inspiring and exciting!
 WE Day Connect is an interactive, online event in which students and educators come together to celebrate selfless acts of volunteerism.
 Students will learn how their peers are working to make a difference in their local communities and around the world.

-Featuring surprise WE Day talent appearances and inspirational stories from youth making a difference, this one-hour action-packed program brings the power of WE Day to classrooms everywhere.
+Featuring surprise WE Day talent appearances and inspirational stories from youth making a difference, this 90-minute action-packed program brings the power of WE Day to classrooms everywhere.

 Check out what schools have to say about getting inspired by WE Day Connect